dm13450/dm13450.github.io/_posts/2018-05-18-Bayes-Comp.md

 x_{k+1} = x_{k} + \tau \nabla \log \pi (x_k) + \sqrt{2 \tau} \xi,
 $$

 where the likelihood is $$\pi (x)$$, $$\tau$$ is the size of the jump and $$\xi$$ is some Gaussian noise.
 This extra piece of information can help make sure your MCMC chains move towards areas of high probability quicker and thus sample the unknown distribution better.
 This comes at a cost though.
 You need to be able to easily calculate the gradient of your likelihood function.
 For most distributions, this is easily specified, but as models become more complicated, so do the gradients.
-Like most things, its a case of balancing the complexity with the perfomance increase.
+Like most things, its a case of balancing the complexity with the performance increase.
 For my R package, [dirichletprocess](https://cran.r-project.org/package=dirichletprocess), it is something we can look at implementing for the non-conjugate models, but we need to make sure that it remains customisable.

 My favourite talk from the conference was "Coresets for automated scalable Bayesian inference" by Tamara Broderick.
 In essence, we can speed up our MCMC computations by using only the most 'important' data points from the sample.
 How do we chose what the important data-points are?
 By looking at their influence on the total likelihood.
 We then give each data point a weight (that could be 0) and calculate the 'coreset' likelihood.